SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/VSCodium.rst

 Open the workspace: ``File`` > ``Open Folder...`` and open the folder you have downloaded earlier in :ref:`template`.

-The other way to start it, is to cd into the spinaltemplatesbt directory and type ``codium .``
+The other way to start it, is to cd into the appropriate directory and type ``codium .``

 Wait a little bit, a notification pop-up should appear on the bottom-right
 corner: "Multiple build definitions found.
 Which would you like to use?".
 Click